101: Abortion Abolitionists

 - The anti-abortion abolitionist movement is dangerous: here’s what you need to know, Tina Vasquez and Cloee Cooper, Prism, March 11, 2020.

-- From the other side: Oklahoma abortion rights advocates weigh in on harassment by ‘abolitionists,’ by Tina Vasquez, Daily Kos, March 12, 2020.
+- From the other side: Oklahoma abortion rights advocates weigh in on harassment by ‘abolitionists,’ Tina Vasquez, Daily Kos, March 12, 2020.

 In Depth